mervyzr/astrea/README.md

 The code is written entirely in Python 3, and uses the `numpy` and `h5py` modules extensively for calculations and data handling respectively.
 The last _stable^_ Python version supported is _**Python 3.13**_.

-### Is this simulation slow? _Yes_.
+### Is this simulation slow? _Yes (relatively)_.
-Due to the nature of Python and the global-interpreter-lock (GIL).
+By nature interpreted languages are slower than compiled languages.
+The global-interpreter-lock (GIL) in Python makes it more difficult to achieve parallelisation.

 Some experimentation was done to parallelise the code with `Open MPI` and `MPICH`.
-However, this is generally not recommended because of the GIL in Python.
+However, this is generally not recommended because of the aforementioned GIL.
 Attempts have been made with multi-processing (`multiprocessing`) and multi-threading (`concurrent.futures`), with limited success.
 Some of the main slow-downs come from the sequential nature of the (explicit) time evolution method and the I/O of the `hdf5` data file.
 Most of the functions have also been vectorised to make use of `numpy`'s multi-threading _wherever possible_.
-But ultimately the benefits of having a 'parallelised' Python with `numpy` code might not outweigh the benefits of having a 'fully-parallelised' code with Fortran or C (Ross, 2016).
+But ultimately the benefits of having a 'semi-parallelised' Python code with `numpy` might not outweigh having a fully compiled code such as Fortran or C (Ross, 2016).

-^_`h5py` is not fully optimised for the experimental free-threading build or the experimental just-in-time compiler introduced in Python 3.13t, but there are some roadmaps to make the package compatible (see <a href='https://github.com/h5py/h5py/issues/2475' target='_blank'>here</a>).
-So the code should only run for the Python 3.13 build, not Python 3.13t._
+^_`h5py` is not fully optimised for the experimental free-threading build or the just-in-time compiler introduced in Python 3.13t, but there are some works in progress to make the package compatible (see <a href='https://github.com/h5py/h5py/issues/2475' target='_blank'>here</a>).
+So the code should only run for the Python 3.13 build, not Python 3.13t.
+Alternatively the user can simply switch off the use of `h5py` in the simulation if they would like to experiment with the 3.13t build._

 ### Spatial discretisation